 The water quality monitoring program manager, hired by the executive director, oversees all facets of the water quality program.
 Jill develops annual water quality reports for all 20 corridor towns, including recommendations to preserve water quality based on the data collected through the program.
 She also works with the Maine DEP to ensure the program meets all QAPP (Quality Assurance Project Plan) requirements.

-As the Administrative Assistant, Haley Monroe assists the executive director in administrative and operational tasks.
+As the Administrative Assistant, Haley Lachance assists the executive director in administrative and operational tasks.
 Haley has a Bachelor of Science in Wildlife and Conservation Biology from the University of Rhode Island.
 During her time there, she worked with the Science and Math Investigative Learning Experience (SMILE) Program to encourage 4th and 5th-grade students, from underrepresented communities, to pursue higher education and involvement in STEM fields.
-She is a lifelong resident of Southern Maine and a recent addition to the SRCC staff.
-Haley is delighted to be working with the communities within the Corridor to protect the Saco River Watershed.
+She is a lifelong resident of Southern Maine and delighted to be working with the communities within the Corridor to protect the Saco River Watershed.

 Please contact Haley with questions about the permit application process.